WE ARE NOW OPEN IN CONCRETE!

 A snack and a healthy meal will be provided each day, at no cost, to participants.

 Transportation: Two buses with limited space will depart the Concrete School campus at 5:30 pm, with final stops dropped by 6:30 pm, following supper each day.
-More details on route information and stop times will be made available at the start of the school year.
-The following are the anticipated groups stops served by each route:
+The following is the basic outline of each route:

-Route 1: Town of Concrete, North of HWY 20 – Silo Park; Rockport (Specific Location TBD); Marblemount (Specific Location TBD)
+Route 1: Town of Concrete, North of HWY 20 – Silo Park; Rockport; Marblemount

 Route 2: Birdsview – Grandy Creek Store; Birdsview – Baker Store; South Skagit – Cape Horn; South Skagit – Skagit Village; South Skagit – Cedar Grove Drop